 Taking a bridge year is a big opportunity – we believe it should also be an affordable one.
-To date 80% of our Fellows have received some level of financial aid, and 30% have received a full ride.
-Our tuition is set on a sliding scale from $500 to $32,500 and is entirely determined by financial need.
-We will work closely with you and your family to determine a financial aid package that works for you.
+We offer both merit and need-based scholarships, and are committed to making our program accessible.
+The full cost of tuition is $32,500.
+To date 80% of our Fellows have received a partial scholarship, and 30% of those have received a full ride.
+We will work closely with you and your family to understand your financial need before determining your financial aid package.

 10 Million Dollars of Financial Aid Granted

-During the application process, you’ll have the opportunity to fill out a simple Financial Aid Application.
-Don’t worry, your financial need does NOT factor into acceptance decisions.
+During the application process, you’ll have the opportunity to fill out a simple Financial Aid Application and send us your FAFSA.
+Don’t worry, your financial need does NOT factor into admissions decisions.
 Fellows are chosen according to our Selection Criteria, not their ability to pay.
-If you’re admitted to Global Citizen Year, you’ll receive your financial aid award with your acceptance packet.
+If you’re admitted to Global Citizen Year, we will work with you and your family to understand your financial need before determining your financial aid package..
+You’ll receive your financial aid award with your final admissions decision.

-The total cost of tuition for our program is $32,500.
-We offer both merit and need-based scholarships, and are committed to making our program accessible to all students.
-Historically, about 50% of our class has received a partial scholarship, and an additional 30% have received a full scholarship.
-We will work closely with you and your family to identify a financial aid package that works for you.
+The full cost of tuition is $32,500.
+To date 80% of our Fellows have received a partial scholarship, and 30% of those have received a full ride.
+We will work closely with you and your family to understand your financial need before determining your financial aid package.

 Yes!
 We’re proud to offer 4 different types of merit-based scholarships.

 Global Citizen Year and College Track are launching an exciting new Bridge Year scholarship for College Track students exclusively.
 The scholarship covers the full cost of the Global Citizen Year program, and gives selected participants the opportunity to pursue a year-long and life-changing international experience prior to their first year of college.